Live Help NOW 800-809-3776

 The Worker’s Compensation Claim Process

 The worker’s compensation attorneys at Klezmer Maudlin, PC are strong advocates for injured workers.
-If you are having difficulty obtaining worker’s compensation benefits or your claim has been denied, call us for a free consultation.
+If you are finding it difficult to get worker’s compensation benefits or your claim has been denied, call us for a free consultation.
 Attorneys Randy Klezmer and Nathan Maudlin have been representing injured Indianapolis workers for more than two decades.
 We have put together some general information below about how to file a worker’s compensation claim in Indiana.
 From handling thousands of cases, our attorneys have developed a thorough understanding of this area of Indiana law.
 In fact, we wrote the Indiana Worker’s Compensation Law and Practice manual, a legal reference book that other attorneys rely upon for guidance.
 If your employer is disputing your claim for benefits, one of our attorneys is available to discuss your injury and legal rights during a free consultation.
-We will review the details of your work-related injury or illness and explain your legal options and how to file a workers compensation claim.
+We will review the details of your work-related injury or illness and explain your legal options and how to file a workers compensation claim and get comp insurance.
 Understanding your legal options will help you make a better-informed decision.

 What should you do if you are injured in the workplace?

 The Worker’s Compensation application process includes multiple administrative steps and deadlines that you must comply with to avoid having your claim delayed or denied.
-It is important that you take the following steps:
+It is important that you get an understanding of the following steps:

 - report your injury promptly by giving a written notice to your supervisor or human resources office

 - ask your supervisor or employer to provide a doctor to treat your work-related injury

 - seek immediate medical attention for your injury, and inform the doctor that your injury occurred while you were at work